maxjtwelftree/French-Fusion/README.md

 To install and utilise the application, click myApp.m and download.
 Additionally download every file located within the assets folder and save them to the same directory as the myApp.m file.

-Now in MATLAB, type, 'myApp' within the command window and the application will be run and later show.
+Once the necessary files are downloaded in MATLAB, type, 'myApp' within the command window and the application will be run and later show.